modelscope/agentscope/examples/neurosymbolic_QA/README.md

 ## Prerequisites

 To run this example successfully, ensure you meet the following requirements:
-- The latest AgentScope library installed (`pip install agentscope`).
+- The latest AgentScope library installed.
 - Valid API keys for Wolfram Alpha and Anthropic API, which should be replaced in the placeholders within the script.
-- Network access to connect to the specified API services and AgentScope Studio at `http://127.0.0.1:5000`.
 - [Optional] Knowledge in game theory and understanding of Nash equilibria for interpreting the agent's reasoning trace.

+## Running the Example
+This example has been set to run with AgentScope Studio by default.
+After starting running the script, open http://127.0.0.1:5000 with your browser (Chorme is preferred).
+For more information on AgentScope Studio see http://doc.agentscope.io/en/tutorial/209-gui.html